andre-salvati/databricks-template/README.md

-## Project Template for a CI/CD Pipeline with a PySpark/Databricks
+## Project Template for a PySpark/Databricks project (with automation for CI/CD)

 This project template provides a structured approach to enhance your productivity when delivering data pipelines on Databricks.
 Feel free to further customize it based on your project's specific nuances and the audience you are targeting.

 This project template demonstrates how to:

-- structure your PySpark code inside classes / packages.
+- structure your PySpark code inside classes/packages.
 - configure your pipeline to run in dev and prod environments.
 - set up VS Code to execute local unit tests for your transformations.
 - utilize [pytest package](https://pypi.org/project/pytest/) to run unit tests on transformations.